google-research-datasets/turkish-treebanks/README.md

 In terms of splits, in our experiments, we use every 9th sentence in above linked CoNLL-U format files as the development set, and every 10th sentence as the test set.
 All other sentences belong to the training set.
 We advise you to do the same for comparable results.
-[Tools and Usage][11] describes the tools that you can use to retrieve the splits.
+[Python API][11] section describes the library that you can use to retrieve the splits.

 ### Data format